Rockshots & the Club scene in the 80s

 Our groove was simply a lot more fun.

-Thursday Rockshots shaped how we approached playing records forever & formed the blueprint for the World HQ Uplifting Groove shows, that we play at weekends in WHQ today.
+Thursday Rockshots shaped how we approached playing records forever & formed the blueprint for Tommy's World HQ Uplifting Groove shows, that went to be the backbone of WHQ & firmly establish the musical ethos of the Club we are today.

 We now had control of the best Bar in the city, it’s two most successful cool Club nights & we were running all straight aspects, of the region’s best Gay Club.
 That was Newcastle locked…